opentripplanner/OpenTripPlanner/docs/RouteRequest.md

 The max-limit is applied to itineraries with *no transit legs*, however *all* itineraries (including those with transit legs) are considered when calculating the minimum cost.
 The smallest generalized-cost value is used as input to the function.
-Then function is used to calculate a *max-limit*.
-The max-limit is then used to to filter *non-transit* itineraries by *generalized-cost*.
-Itineraries with a cost higher than the max-limit is dropped from the result set.
+The function is used to calculate a *max-limit*.
+The max-limit is then used to filter *non-transit* itineraries by *generalized-cost*.
+Itineraries with a cost higher than the max-limit are dropped from the result set.

-For example if the function is `f(x) = 1800 + 2.0 x` and the smallest cost is `5000`, then all non-transit itineraries with a cost larger than `1800 + 2 * 5000 = 11 800` is dropped.
+For example if the function is `f(x) = 1800 + 2.0 x` and the smallest cost is `5000`, then all non-transit itineraries with a cost larger than `1800 + 2 * 5000 = 11 800` are dropped.

 <h3 id="rd_if_parkAndRideDurationRatio">parkAndRideDurationRatio</h3>